diodon/LTSP-tools/README.md

 **NOTE**: The code is not optimised for memory,s oit is possible that with some sites with many deployments the code fails due to lack of memory to do the join.

+There are two plots as an example.
+The R code for generating the plot are also in this repo.